ihcsim/k8s-101/README.md

 ```

 ### nginx
-The [nginx](http://nginx.org/en/) server front by a secure k8s TLS service.
+The [nginx](http://nginx.org/en/) server front by a secure Kubernetes TLS service.
 The code to generate the self-signed RSA key and certificate is based on this k8s [example](https://github.com/kubernetes/kubernetes/tree/672d5a777d5df35cc1e74c8075e3c17a20c4c20b/examples/https-nginx).

 Use the k8s `secret` API to generate the self-signed RSA key and certificate that the server can use for TLS:
 ```sh